notaryproject/.github/GOVERNANCE.md

 Changes to maintainers use the following:

 * A subproject maintainer may step down by submitting an [issue](https://github.com/notaryproject/.github/issues/new) stating their intent and they will be moved to emeritus.
 * Maintainers MUST remain active.
-If they are unresponsive for > 6 months they will be automatically removed unless a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other subproject maintainers agrees to extend the period to be greater than 6 months
+If they are unresponsive for > 6 months they will be automatically removed unless a [two-thirds supermajority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other subproject maintainers agrees to extend the period to be greater than 6 months
 * Potential new maintainers should be ongoing active participants in the project
-* New maintainers can be added to a subproject by a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing subproject maintainers
+* New maintainers can be added to a subproject by a [two-thirds supermajority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote of the existing subproject maintainers
 * When a subproject has no maintainers the Notary Project org maintainers become responsible for it and may archive the subproject or find new maintainers

 ### Onboarding a New Maintainer